 The post of United States ambassador to Australia has now been vacant for longer than at any time since the two countries established formal diplomatic relations.
-But when it comes to vacant diplomatic posts, the US is not alone.
+But when it comes to vacant diplomatic posts, the United States is not alone.
 Amongst the 109 states that have an embassy or high commission in Canberra, 20 of them currently have their top diplomatic post vacant and nearly half of these have been so for more than a year.

 The role of diplomatic representatives